losttype/blog.losttype.com/src/2016-03-03-custom-type-catlin-sans-for-59-parks.md

 ---

-_I recently had the honor of working with The 59 Parks project, a poster series celebrating the National Parks of the USA.
-The typeface is used to spell the park names on all 59 posters, and draws from a variety of influences.
+_I recently had the honor of working with The 59 Parks project (a new poster series celebrating the National Parks of the USA) on a custom typeface for the park names on all 59 posters.
 JP Boneyard, head honcho of 59 Parks, asked me some questions about the process._ - Riley Cran

 <figure>
 ![]({{site.baseurl}}/src/media/59parks_catlin_sans.jpg)